Skip to main content

 Written by Shem Bogusz

 The Cashflow Statement report is a standard financial statement.
-It shows how changes in Net Profit and Balance Sheet accounts affect cashflow, and cashflows are categorised by Operating, Investing and Financing activities.
-To run this report correctly you must first categorise accounts in these categories.
+It shows how changes in Net Profit and Balance Sheet accounts have affected the Bank at End, cashflows are categorised by Operating, Investing and Financing activities.
+To run this report correctly you must first categorise accounts into these categories.

 Step 1 - Nominate Accounts